Is Mobile App Development Compatible with Vibe Coding?

 React Native is easiest for vibe coding:

-- JavaScript has most AI training data
+- JavaScript has the most AI training data

 - Large community and resources